echoztoronto/Pathage/README.md

 # Preview
-note: some of the screenshots are outdated, unfortunately I can't re-screenshot because the school has changed some files' names and paths
+Note: some of the screenshots are outdated, unfortunately I can't re-screenshot because the school has changed some files' names and paths

 ### 1. General
 ![alt text](https://github.com/echoztoronto/Pathage/blob/screenshot/images/image1.png)